Interactions of galaxies outside clusters and massive groups: Data

-For the present study we use the Korea Institute for Advanced Study Value-Added Galaxy Catalog (KIAS-VAGC) \citep{2010JKAS...43..191C}.
-This catalog has been extracted from the New York University Value-Added Galaxy Catalog (NYU-VAGC) Large Scale Structure Sample (brvoid0) \citep{2005AJ....129.2562B} that includes 583,946 galaxies within a $r$ band apparent magnitude range of $10 < r <17.6$.
-Our sample is supplemented by brighter galaxies that are not part of SDSS and whose redshifts are obtained from various literatures \citep{2007ApJ...658..884C}.
+For the present study we use the Korea Institute for Advanced Study Value-Added Galaxy Catalog (KIAS-VAGC) (Choi {\em et al.} 2010) This catalog has been extracted from the New York University Value-Added Galaxy Catalog (NYU-VAGC) Large Scale Structure Sample (brvoid0) (Blanton {\em et al.} 2005) that includes 583,946 galaxies within a $r$ band apparent magnitude range of $10 < r <17.6$.
+Our sample is supplemented by brighter galaxies that are not part of SDSS and whose redshifts are obtained from various literatures (Choi {\em et al.} 2007).
 This leads to a total of $707,817$ galaxies in the flux limited sample.
 Such a large catalog of galaxies offers the advantage of an extended magnitude range with high completeness.
+The volume limited sample used for the present study is a galaxy sample with $r-$band absolute magnitude $M_r < -19.0 +5~log~h$ and redshifts $ 0.020 <$ z $< 0.074$ or a comoving distance of $59.7$ $h^{-1}$Mpc $<$ d $< 218.9$ $h^{-1}$Mpc.
+This sample includes $114272$ galaxies.
+In order to select, mainly passive galaxies from low density environments, we post process the volume limited sample by removing galaxies within a velocity separation of $\pm$ $3000$~kms$^{-1}$ and a projected separation of $3$ Mpc from galaxies located inside Abell Clusters (Abell {\em et al.} 1989) of galaxies.
+The subsample of galaxies is plotted in figure \ref{fig1}.